-As said, any given function can be compiled unto secure cryptographic protocols.
-[CCD88b, CCD88a, BOGW88] show general compiling techniques for cases where less than n/3 players cheat and that are secure without intractability assumptions.2 [GMW87] gives a technique for generating protocols robust to any minority of colluders, and whose safety is based on intractability assumptions.
-That technique is complete in the sense that "if a majority of players is not honest, some protocol problems have no efficient solution" [GMW87].
-This is also known as Theorem 2 in [BOGW88].
-Other limits of the privacy based on Shamir's schema [Sha79] are explained in Section 3 of [CGMA85].
+of colluders, and whose safety is based on intractability assumptions.
+That technique is complete in the sense that "if a majority of players is not honest, some protocol problems have no efficient solution" (Goldreich, Micali, & Wigderson 1987).
+Other limits of the privacy based on Shamir's schema (Shamir 1979) are explained in Section 3 of (Chor et al. 1985).
 At the end of a computation, no agent can know whether anything of its privacy is saved.

-As revealed by [SY02], recently, researchers have been trying to apply secure multi-party protocols to DisCSPs and related problems (e.g. [YS02], and newer cases [YSH02, Sil02]).
-The cryptographic techniques that the first author proposes in [Sil02] have been developed inspired by the presentation [Mau02].
-[Sil02] proposes ways of applying secure multi-party protocols to discrete and numeric DisCSPs, where the security is based on intractability assumptions.
-One of its main ingredients is Merritt's election protocol [Mer83] for shuffling, warping and reformulating the initial problem.
+Recently, researchers have been trying to apply secure multi-party protocols to DisCSPs and related problems (e.g. (Yokoo & Suzuki 2002), and newer cases (Yokoo, Suzuki, & Hirayama 2002; Silaghi 2002)).
+(Silaghi 2002) describes some custom ways of applying secure multi-party protocols to discrete and numeric DisCSPs, based on intractability assumptions.
+One of its main ingredients is Merritt's election protocol (Merritt 1983) for shuffling, warping and reformulating the initial problem.
 Merritt's election protocol was initially meant for accounting the votes during elections and ensures the privacy of the relation vote-elector by shuffling the indexes of the votes.
 The shuffling is obtained by a chain of permutations (each permutation being the secret of an election center) on the encrypted votes.

-In [Sil02], the Merritt's technique is slightly extended to allow both: shuffling variables and shuffling discrete values within discrete variables.
+In (Silaghi 2002), the Merritt's technique is slightly extended to allow both: shuffling variables and shuffling discrete values within discrete variables.
 The role of the election centers is taken by the participating agents.
 A chain of agents that compose their secret permutations is referred to as a Merritt chain.

-Numeric constraints are broken and the pieces are shuffled separately through k distinct Merritt chains [Sil02].
-Each element of a chain can therefore split, warp and transform the numeric constraints that they process.
+Numeric constraints are broken and the pieces are shuffled separately through k distinct Merritt chains (Silaghi 2002).2 Each element of a chain can therefore split, warp and transform the numeric constraints that they process.

-The main feeble point of the technique described in [Sil02] for discrete DisCSPs is that agents that are able to get the shuffled DisCSP (e.g. by recording the trace of the algorithm), may be able to detect the isomorphism/homomorphism between some shuffled constraints and their own constraints.
+The main feeble point of the technique described in (Silaghi 2002) for discrete DisCSPs is that agents that are able to get the shuffled DisCSP (e.g. by recording the trace of the algorithm), may be able to detect the homomorphism between some shuffled constraints and their own constraints.
 As a result, these agents can (partially) detect the obtained permutation and find the secrets of other agents.
 For numeric constraints, the permutation can be detected even easier by k colluding agents found on the same level on Merritt chains.
 Several techniques have been tried for increasing the intractability of detecting the permutations and the association constraint-agent.